Table of Contents

 Sometimes, you may see problems or defects when candling eggs that indicate something is wrong with the egg or the embryo.
 Some common problems or defects are:

-- Clear eggs: These eggs have no signs of development or blood vessels when candled.
+- Clear eggs: When candled, these eggs have no signs of development or blood vessels.
 They may be infertile or dead.

 - Blood rings: These eggs have a red ring around the yolk that does not grow or develop into blood vessels.
 They may indicate that fertilization occurred but that the embryo died early in development.

-- Rotten eggs: These eggs have a foul smell or a dark or cloudy appearance when candled.
+- Rotten eggs: When candled, these eggs have a foul smell or a dark or cloudy appearance.
 They may indicate that bacteria or fungus have infected the egg and killed the embryo.

 - Shrink-wrapped chicks: These chicks have dried out inside the shell and cannot break free.
 They may indicate that humidity was too low during incubation or hatching.